 I am an Assistant Professor of Philosophy at Union College.
 Previously, I was a postdoctoral fellow at UBC.
 I have taught also at Barnard College of Columbia University and the University of the West Indies in Jamaica.
 I completed my PhD in Philosophy at UCLA.

 My research is in Metaphysics, Aesthetics, and Philosophy of Language.
 I write primarily about abstract artifacts.
 These are abstract objects that people create: e.g., novels, symphonies, corporations, languages, words, and fictional characters.
-Abstract artifacts have ramifications for myriad questions in metaphysics pertaining to causation, vague existence, vague identity, change, time, and creation.
+Abstract artifacts have ramifications for questions in metaphysics pertaining to causation, vague existence, vague identity, change, time, and creation.

 Department of Philosophy

 Schenectady, NY 12308